casanovg/timonel/good-flag-day/README.md

-# Timonel Bootloader v1.5 Experimental #
+# Timonel Bootloader v1.4b Experimental #
 ## Reply Dispatcher "Flag Day"  ##

-This bootloader version has several improvements:
+This bootloader version has several improvements and experimental features:

+* Command reply switch-case replaced by a dispatch table setup.
+It works well, but it takes more memory than the switch-case version.

 * Optional TIMEOUT_EXIT feature added to allow selecting whether the user application will run automatically after a timeout when the bootloader is not initialized, or, it will only be run controlled by the TWI master.
 Optional CHECK_EMPTY_FL feature was deprecated since the READFLSH command can be used for the same purpose.
-Improved command reply switch-case.

 * The TWI (I2C) driver implementation, with inline functions inside the bootloader source code, allows significant memory saving.
 Now the smaller version "tml-t85-small" occupies ~ 1K byte, leaving 7K bytes available for user applications.